Saltwater Fishing Regulations

 Rules are subject to change

-Please check the Maryland Department of Natural Resources Fishing and Boating Services regulations page for possible changes at dnr.maryland.gov/fisheries/pages/regulations/changes.aspx
+Please check the Maryland Department of Natural Resources Fishing and Boating Services regulations page for possible changes and for opportunities to provide comments at dnr.maryland.gov/fisheries/pages/regulations/changes.aspx

 It is Legal